intmus/inttheory22-23/_11-further-part-writing/c1-voiceleading1stand3rdinv.md

 ## Passing chords

 Thus far, we have only described a chord's function using the *primary* functions of tonic, dominant, and pre-dominant.
-We now add a new category called *tertiary* functions, and our first type of tertiary function is the *passing chord*.
+We now add a new category of functions called *tertiary* functions--which we will discuss in detail in the next topic, Unit 11d--and our first type of tertiary function is the *passing chord*.
 (If you are wondering why we are skipping over secondary functions, we will cover those in Unit 14.)
 A *passing chord* is a chord that is inserted between two other chords to create stepwise motion within a voice--usually in the bass line.
-You can consider *passing* a function that replaces a chord's standard function (i.e. tonic, dominant, and predominant), and instead extends the function of the chords on either side.
+You can consider *passing* a function that removes a chord's standard function (i.e. tonic, dominant, and predominant), and instead extends the function of the chords on either side.

-Let's see how this works by attempting an example with an impossible solution based on our current part-writing guidelines.
-Try to harmonize the following progression that uses the IV<sup>6</sup> as a passing function.
-You will notice that there is no tenor voice in the first chord, so you try multiple options to see if you can find a solution for a tenor voice that fulfills all guidelines thus far.
+Let's see how this works by attempting an example that seemingly breaks all of our harmonic progressions norms.
+When you first look at the progression below, you should immediately notice that a V chord resolves to a IV chord--which does not follow our harmonic flowchart of primary functions.
+While this is generally true, there is something happening here that requires you to look at the bigger picture.
+Try to harmonize the following progression using your best voice-leading, and as you do so, pay particular attention to the motion within each voice.
+You will notice that there is no tenor voice in the first chord, so you may try multiple options to see if you can find a solution for a tenor voice that fulfills all guidelines thus far.

 {% capture ex4 %}X:4
 T:Passing chords